BILLyTheLiTTle/Learning_Android/SignupSignin/README.md

 - Encryption for persistence (Read and Save user password)

 ### Sources
-- Should be added during development.
+- Although this project is more complete, this [answer](https://stackoverflow.com/a/50447410/1392366) is a great start and it helps you understand what you are trying to achive and how to do it.

 ## Issues
 To be added later.

 ## Disclaimer
-For persistence purposes a simple class has been used which are not using Local Storage.
+For persistence(!) purposes a simple class has been used which is not using Local Storage.
 I want to keep the example as simple as possible to demonstrate encryption.